isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 derived purely from a magma and associated processes such as assimilation and differentiation, or (3) minerals inconsistent with magmatic crystallization are present."
+- Rock that has fabric and composition indicating open-system mineralogical and chemical changes in response to interaction with a fluid phase, typically water rich.

 - **Source:**
 This vocabulary